ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

 Under the hood, the Changes API uses WebSockets.
 Due to the
-[lack of client certificates support in the implementation of WebSockets by .NET Core 2.0](https://github.com/dotnet/corefx/issues/5120#issuecomment-348557761), the Changes API will **not work** under this .Net version for secure servers accessed via HTTPS.
+[lack of client certificates support in the implementation of WebSockets by .NET Core 2.0](https://github.com/dotnet/corefx/issues/5120#issuecomment-348557761), the Changes API will **not work** under this .Net version while accessing a secure server over HTTPS.

-This issue was fixed in the final version of .NET Core 2.1.
+* This issue was fixed in the final version of .NET Core 2.1.
-To resolve this issue, make sure your application uses .NET Core 2.1 or higher.
+  To resolve it, make sure your application uses .NET Core 2.1 or higher.
-The issue affects only the RavenDB client.
+* The issue affects only the RavenDB Client.

 {PANEL/}